MakeSchool-Tutorials/Rainbow-Checklist/P03-Writing-Helper-Functions/content.md

     print(read(1))

     update(0, "purple socks")

     destroy(1)

     print(read(0))

     list_all_items()
 ```

-You'll see when you run this that the output has an error.
+When you run it you should encounter an error.

 ```
 purple sox